pestoffne/signal-t/README.md

 Supports x86 and x86_64.

 Pre-requirements:
-* Python 3.7 or later,
+* Python 3.7 or later.
-* .NET VERSION or Mono.

 Administrator access is required to use tcp port.